Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

             - The answer is that p will call the function of class A, as at the compile time the type of p is A and all the binding is done at compile time.
 This is compile time binding
             - So at the run time, when type of p becomes B, it does not matter because all the binding has been done at the compile time

-            - we unsderstand more in dynamic binding
+            - we will unsderstand more in dynamic binding

         -   B *p